 - Refrigeration: Keep excess sealed in an airtight plastic bag and refrigerate until needed, will keep for a few days.

 - You’ll get about 1 tablespoon of zest from one medium lemon.

-- Handy Equivalents: 1 teaspoon fresh zest = 2 tablespoon juice = 1 teaspoon dried zest = 1/2 teaspoon lemon extract.
+- Handy Equivalents: 1 teaspoon fresh zest = 2 tablespoon juice = 1 teaspoon dried zest = 1/2 teaspoon extract.

 - When zesting, make sure to leave behind the white pith, it’s bitter and typically avoided in recipes.

 - Have more than you need?
 Use it to make flavored sugar, it’s delicious in baking and added to beverages (like tea).
 Find ideas for using them here.